California bans pesticide linked to brain damage in children

 When California announced earlier this year it was moving toward banning the pesticide, the state’s environmental secretary, Jared Blumenfeld, said it was doing so because the federal government was allowing it to remain on the market.

-The U.S. Environmental Protection Agency under President Donald Trump reversed an earlier effort by the Obama Administration to phase out chlorphyrifos.
+“The swift end to the sale of chlorpyrifos protects vulnerable communities by taking a harmful pesticide off the market,” Blumenfeld said after Wednesday’s announcement.

-“The swift end to the sale of chlorpyrifos protects vulnerable communities by taking a harmful pesticide off the market,” Blumenfeld said after the ban announcement.
+The Obama administration announced in 2015 that it would ban chlorpyrifos after scientific studies funded in part by the federal Environmental Protection Agency showed the potential for brain damage in children.
+After President Donald Trump was elected, the EPA reversed that ban, questioning the studies’ validity.

-He added that the agreement with its manufacturer “avoids a protracted legal process while providing a clear timeline for California farmers as we look toward developing alternative pest management practices.”
+Blumenfeld said the agreement reached with chlorpyrifos’ manufacturer, Corteva Agriscience, “avoids a protracted legal process while providing a clear timeline for California farmers as we look toward developing alternative pest management practices.”

-Chlorpyrifos’ manufacturer, Corteva Agriscience, said in a statement that while it was not particularly pleased with the ban, the company reached the agreement “in the best interests of the affected growers.”
+Corteva said in a statement that it reached the agreement “in the best interests of the affected growers.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.